Mount Cottrell massacre: Aftermath

 Media at the time were divided, as the "Colony has to deplore the loss of one of its brightest ornaments".
 Some championed the revenge:

 The barbarous murders of Mr. Franks and his shepherd, have been, in some degree, revenged, which, we trust, will be a warning to the natives, not in future to commit wanton excesses upon our countrymen.

 Others were critical of the lawless nature of the killing.
-The Tasmanian Colonial Times editorialised:This will not end here - a tribe swept off from the face of the earth so illegally - so diabolically - will require retributive justice.
+The Tasmanian Colonial Times stated:This will not end here - a tribe swept off from the face of the earth so illegally - so diabolically - will require retributive justice.

 Good heaven!
 Is a whole community to be murdered in cold blood for the offence of three? - This is indeed visiting the sins of the father upon the children.
 Every human being, save the Port Philip jobbers, will look with horror on such proceedings; and this very act alone ought to destroy the settlement.

 Newly appointed Port Phillip Magistrate William Lonsdale landed at Point Gellibrand months later (around late September 1836) to formalise the settlement of Melbourne, after which he undertook an investigation into the incident.
 Party members were interviewed and admitted firing on the Aboriginal group, but said that they were unaware if any were wounded.

 The event was notable at the time, as Franks was the first free settler to be killed (convicts had been killed previously) in frontier violence in new European colony of Port Phillip.
 The reprisal raid foreshadowed similar conflict that would take place across Victoria's western district.